arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Press **Ctrl + F5** to build and run the application.
 Wait for the browser to launch and show the **Products** page.

 1. Select one product from the list and click **Add item to cart**.
-Repeat the process to store additional items in the cart.
+Repeat the process to add additional items to the cart.

 1. Click the **Checkout** link to view the contents of the shopping cart.
-Verify that the items you selected appear on the list.
+Verify that the items you selected appear in the list.

-1. Navigate back to **Products** page and click on the **Recycle** button.
+1. Navigate back to the **Products** page and click the **Recycle** button.

 1. In the **Compute Emulator**, observe how the web role is recycled by the emulator.